IamVovaMoroz/My-portfolio/README.md

 ![My Image](/public/images/profile/portfolioMoroz_12.jpg)

 Welcome to my personal portfolio website, built with Next.js, Tailwind CSS, and Framer Motion.
-This website serves as a showcase of my work, highlighting various web development projects, articles, and more.
+This website serves as a showcase of my work, highlighting various web development projects, articles, and more!

 ## Demo